 - Switching off and being creative – switching off and being creative or learning something new, getting back to nature and finding ways to relax can help our general wellbeing.

 - Eating well – by nourishing your body and mind we can develop a better connection between the food we eat and how we feel and positively impact our physical and mental wellbeing.

 - Managing your mood – equipping people with information on where to go if they need support e.g. HSE’s Your Mental Health website.
 This will also be linked with the local community helpline to ensure that people can access the support they need.

-We’re asking our members to make at least one 10” block (10-1/2” square unfinished) on the theme of Home (Houses, Trees, and Paths & Gardens).
-We’re suggesting using Batiks as collectively they go well together.
-If you don’t have
+It was perfect?
+Switch off and be creative.
+All we had to do was to sew little blocks.!
+At least one 10” block (10-1/2” square unfinished) on the theme of Home (Houses, Trees, and Paths & Gardens).

 - Printing re Foundation Piecing Warning.
 Some printers default to less than 100%.
 When printing foundation patterns make sure it is printing at 100%.